ashwin-nat/ashwin-nat/README.md

 -->
 ### 👋 Hey, I'm Ashwin!

 I'm a systems programmer by day, hobbyist sim racer by night.
-With a background in C, C++, and Python, I’ve spent most of my professional career deep in the networking stack - from embedded systems to intelligent lighting and analytics platforms.
+With a background in C, C++, and Python, I’ve spent most of my professional career deep in the networking stack - from embedded systems and smart lighting to data centre traffic loads.

 In my free time, I sim race and I build side projects that blend performance with playful curiosity.
 Most recently, that’s [**Pits n' Giggles**](https://www.pitsngiggles.com) - an F1 25 telemetry application built for sim racers who want to be their own race engineer.